The Andlinger Center for Energy and the Environment Announces a Call for Proposals for

 - Current and pending support from all sources: for PI and team members, including the submitted proposal, noting for each project whether there is overlap between this proposal and existing funded research.
 If overlap exists, a brief statement describing such is required.
 This must be submitted as a single pdf file.

 - Budget and justification (pdf document): allowable expenses include, but are not limited to, student stipends and tuition, postdoctoral and scholar salaries, travel, funds to execute gatherings (e.g., roundtables to bring experts together), publication costs, laboratory equipment, and materials and supplies associated with the project.
-Ineligible expenses include faculty summer salaries.
+Faculty summer salaries are not permissible under these awards.

 - Letter(s) of interest from corporate partner(s) that will highlight their interest and describe the nature of the collaboration.
 For Research-tier awards, letters must include a commitment to the 25% corporate contribution of the total project budget in cash.